pingzing/pingzing.github.io/content/saner-command-line-part-3.md

 Slug: saner-command-line-3
 Authors: Neil McAlister
 Summary: Turbocharging the Windows Command Line, Pt.
 3

-(header image goes here)
+cover_image: header-image.png

 ## Recap
 It's been a while, hasn't it?
 The last post in this series was back in March of 2016.
 Let's start off with a little refresher, shall we?

- * Part 1: [A Saner Windows Command Line, Part 1](), in which we introduce PowerShell, encourage Windows 10 upgrades, and adopt Chocolatey.
+ * [Part 1]({filename}/saner-command-line-part-1.md) - In which we introduce PowerShell, encourage Windows 10 upgrades, and adopt Chocolatey.
- * Part 2: [A Saner Windows Command Line, Part 2](), in which we supercharge Git, fix console selection and copy/paste, and introduce ConEmu and friends.
+ * [Part 2]({filename}/saner-command-line-part-2.md) - In which we supercharge Git, fix console selection and copy/paste, and introduce ConEmu and friends.
+ * Part 3 - You are here

 ## Part Three: Native SSH, `pwsh` and WSL
 On today's agenda, we have ~~alphabet soup~~, a lot of interesting acronyms.
 By the end of it, we'll have explored migrating to the new native SSH included in Windows 10's April 2018 release, migrating to PowerShell Core 6.0 (aka `pwsh`), and the shiny Windows Subsystem for Linux (aka Bash-on-Windows).